-The Grasshopper Multi-Use Trail, also called Grasshopper Road, is the shortest route to the top of Grasshopper Mountain.
-Although there are a few interesting stretches of old growth, this road, like all the routes up Grasshopper Mountain, mostly passes through rather dull second-growth redwood uplands (in the map below, areas of big old-growth redwoods are shown in dark green; small old-growth redwoods are medium green; and all other forested areas are light green).
-Since the route is almost entirely wooded, there aren't any views until you get to the top.
-On the positive side, given that it's a 3000 foot climb to the top, it's surprisingly easy since the roads aren't too steep.
+The Grasshopper Multi-Use Trail, sometimes called Grasshopper Road, is the shortest route to the top of Grasshopper Mountain.
+Although there are a few interesting stretches of old growth, this road, like all the routes up Grasshopper Mountain, mostly passes through rather dull second-growth redwood uplands.
+Since the route is almost entirely wooded, there aren’t any views until you get to the top.
+On the positive side, given that it’s a 3000 foot climb to the top, it’s surprisingly easy since for the most part the roads aren’t too steep.

 The suggested route returns by the Johnson Camp Trail, which is a lot more scenic than Grasshopper MUT and includes a one-mile stretch of especially attractive old-growth redwood uplands.
 This detour adds 2.3 miles to the hike but is the best part of the loop.

 The Grasshopper Multi Use Trail is open to hikers, bike riders, and equestrians, but the Johnson Camp Trail is not open to bike riders.

 Here’s the trailhead location in Google Maps.

 Take Mattole Road west from Highway 101 all the way through Bull Creek Flats.
 Just as the redwoods come to an end, the road crosses a bridge over Bull Creek; just a few yards later, turn left onto an unmarked dirt road.
 This is Grasshopper Road.
 A few yards in, opposite the unmarked Bull Creek Flats trailhead, two small pullouts provide a place to park.